based on 7 nights inc. flights

 International economy flights and taxes from the UK

-per person for 7 nights based on a family of 4 staying in a Suite on a half board basis and including transfers.
+per person for 7 nights based on a family of 4 staying in a Family Room with Private Garden on a half board basis and including transfers.

 At a Glance

 Direct flights with BA to Thessaloniki and a short transfer to the resort

 Ideal for couples and older children over 12 years of age

 Wide choice of family friendly accommodation